 In the election for the officers, the three candidates in each component with the highest number of votes shall be elected.
 No candidate shall be elected to office by less than a majority of votes cast.
 In the elections for President and Vice-President, if no candidate receives a majority in the first ballot, the candidate with the lowest number of votes shall be eliminated and a second ballot held, and the process repeated if necessary until one candidate for each position receives a majority of votes.

 In the event that an Advisory Committee officer resigns or is otherwise unable to serve for a full term, the remaining Advisory Committee officers must as soon as practicable call for nominations from the Advisory Committee to fill the vacant positions.
 If the number of nominations is equal to the number of vacant positions, those nominated will be declared elected.
 If there are more nominations than positions to be filled, an election must be held by electronic means.
 Officers so elected shall hold office until the next ordinary election of the Advisory Committee officers, and the partial term shall count as a full term for the purpose of calculating the maximum number of consecutive terms, all in accordance with Article 12-b of the Statutes.

+Advisory Committee Officers may be assisted in their work by co-opting other Advisory Committee members in the event that an Officer resigns or is unable to serve a full term whilst a call for nominations and election process is pending.

 Decisions between Committee and Council meetings Article 118